joekarasek/portfolio-2024/projects/basalt/cambia.md

 ---
-sidebar_position: 7
+sidebar_position: 5
+title: Cambia Health Solutions
+description: Cambia Health Solutions design system consulting and engineering
 image: /img/cambia.png
 ---

-# Cambia Health Solutions

-Worked on the Cambia Health Solutions design system.
+## About

 As a senior front-end developer and developer, I worked on the Cambia Health Solutions design system.

 This project involved setting up a next generation proof-of-concept component library using React and Storybook.
 I was involved in setting up the initial repository structure including tooling, build pipelines, linting, and testing.
 I also help structure the initial design token system, built an initial five components, and documented everything in Storybook.

+Additionally, we built a proof-of-concept authoring system that integrated the new design system with a CMS.
+The goal was to demonstate how a modular, component based approach to authoring could power a more flexible and rapid content authoring workflow.

 ## Deliverables